leedrake5/trumpChangePoint/README.md

-# Bayesian Change Point Analysis of Trump's Approval
+# Bayesian Change Point Analysis of USA National Poll data

 This app automatically downloads data from the [Huffpost poll aggregator](http://elections.huffingtonpost.com/pollster/trump-job-approval).
 It then performs a Bayesian change-point analysis of that data to identify key periods when public opinion shifted